NeuralNoble/Summify/README.md

 ### 1. **Brief Summary**
 - 2-3 sentence overview
 - Perfect for quick understanding
-- Ideal for busy readers
+- Ideal for busy readers and video viewers

 ### 2. **Detailed Summary**
 - Comprehensive coverage of main points
 - Includes key details and insights
-- Great for thorough understanding
+- Great for thorough understanding of articles and videos

 ### 3. **Bullet Points**
 - 5-7 key points formatted as a list
 - Easy to scan and reference
-- Perfect for note-taking
+- Perfect for note-taking from articles and videos

 ## 🚀 Installation & Setup